HL7/ebm/input/pagecontent/index.md

 Composition.attester is a repeatable BackboneElement that is similar conceptually to reviewer, editor, and endorser elements used in other Resources.

-Composition.custodian is optional and references an Organization Resource to represent the 'publisher' of the composition.
+Composition.custodian is optional and references an <b>Organization Resource</b> to represent the 'publisher' of the composition.

 Composition.relatesTo is similar to Resource.relatedArtifact used in other Resources.
 In compositions used for scientific knowledge exchange, there is often a desire to inform the reader how to cite the composition.
 The relatesTo element may have an instance with a type of "cite-as" to represent how to cite the composition.